Chainguard Glossary

 SSDF

-A project of the United States Department of Commerce’s National Institute of Standards and Technology (NIST), the Secure Software Development Framework (SSDF) is a set of guidance and recommendations to establish a secure software development practice.
+A project of the United States Department of Commerce’s National Institute of Standards and Technology (NIST), the Secure Software Development Framework (SSDF) is a set of guidelines and recommendations to establish a secure software development practice.

 Tekton